nubenetes/awesome-kubernetes/docs/serverless.md

 * [itnext.io: Kubernetes Serverless simply visually explained 🌟](https://itnext.io/kubernetes-serverless-simply-visually-explained-ccf7be05a689) We explore ways of making Kubernetes serverless in a straight-forward and tool-agnostic way
 * [kohera.be: Should I use serverless for all my Azure SQL Databases? 🌟](https://kohera.be/azure-cloud/should-i-use-serverless-for-all-my-azure-sql-databases/)
 * [dev.to/brentmitchell: After 5 years, I'm out of the serverless compute cult](https://dev.to/brentmitchell/after-5-years-im-out-of-the-serverless-compute-cult-3f6d)
+* [readysetcloud.io: Building Serverless Applications That Scale The Perfect Amount 🌟](https://www.readysetcloud.io/blog/allen.helton/how-to-design-serverless-apps-that-scale-the-perfect-amount/) **When designing serverless apps, you must consider the right level of scale.
+Your architecture choices will vary greatly depending on the expected load.
+"Just because serverless services can scale doesn't mean they will scale".**

 ### Governance
 - [betterprogramming.pub: Going Serverless?
 Governance Is Everything](https://betterprogramming.pub/going-serverless-governance-is-everything-c70589c9cee9) When deciding to go serverless, you need to put up some guardrails to protect yourself.
 If you don’t, you might find yourself in a hole you can’t get out of